otonyoadmin/miiminddocs/pages/01.basics/chapter.md

 #### Phase 1 Beta development OTE understand 50 % Faster
 #### Suitable for cross disciplinary professional knowledge work including leadership skill development
+the best knowledge in the world now for the sharpest tools in the box